Quick Stats

 Mailing Address: 9450 SW Gemini Dr. PMB 16009 Beaverton, OR 97008-7105

-General Contact: Contact form available at https://abortionfunds.org/contact-us/ Membership Inquiries: [email protected]
+General Contact: Contact form available at https://abortionfunds.org/contact-us/ Membership Enquiries: [email protected] Grantmaking Enquiries: [email protected]

 Overview

 Founded in 1993 by a group of 22 independent abortion funds, the National Network of Abortion Funds (NNAF) has grown to support nearly 100 member abortion funds across the United States.
-The organization distributed over $18 million in grants in 2023, with total assets of approximately $65.4 million as of June 2024.
-NNAF's mission centers on removing financial and logistical barriers to abortion access by providing grants, leadership development, infrastructure support, and technical assistance to member abortion funds.
-The organization has experienced significant growth following the Supreme Court's Dobbs decision, expanding from approximately 40 staff members pre-Dobbs to 89 staff members, and establishing several permanent grant programs.
-NNAF operates with core values of intersectionality, autonomy, compassion, and collective power, emphasizing rapid grant distribution with minimal bureaucratic barriers.
+The organisation distributed over $18 million in grants in 2023, with total assets of approximately $65.4 million as of June 2024.
+NNAF's mission centres on removing financial and logistical barriers to abortion access by providing grants, leadership development, infrastructure support, and technical assistance to member abortion funds.
+The organisation has experienced significant growth following the Supreme Court's Dobbs decision, expanding from approximately 40 staff members pre-Dobbs to 89 staff members, and establishing several permanent grant programmes.
+NNAF operates with core values of intersectionality, autonomy, compassion, and collective power, emphasising rapid grant distribution with minimal bureaucratic barriers.

 Funding Priorities